AnantharamanLab/METABOLIC/README.md

 The resulting files are `Sequential_transformation_01.pdf` and `Sequential_transformation_02.pdf`.

-&emsp;&emsp;> Generated only METABOLIC-C.pl is a figure reprsenting energy flow by the community:
+&emsp;&emsp;> Generated only by METABOLIC-C.pl is a figure representing energy flow by the community:

-For Metabolic energy flow diagram, a Sankey diagram is generated, representing the function fractions that are contributed by various microbial groups in a given community.
+For metabolic energy flow diagram, a Sankey diagram is generated, representing the function fractions that are contributed by various microbial groups in a given community.

 The resulting file is `Metabolic_energy_flow.pdf`.

-&emsp;&emsp;> METABOLIC-C.pl generates a figure reprsenting metabolic connections between different reactions that are
+&emsp;&emsp;> METABOLIC-C.pl generates a figure representing metabolic connections between different reactions that are
 &emsp;&emsp;  found within the community:

 For Metabolic network diagrams, diagrams representing metabolic connections of biogeochemical cycling steps at both phylum level and the whole community level will be generated.